Our amazing Cambridge Fundraising Committee have been recognised at our awards ceremony for their wonderful support over the past two decades.

 Thanks largely to the remarkable efforts of the Cambridge Fundraising Committee, our charity has two ‘Homes from Home’ in Cambridge, with Acorn House supporting families with children being treated at Addenbrooke’s Hospital and Chestnut House serving The Rosie Hospital.

-Another wonderful fundraising drive from the Committee – which regularly hosts celebrity lunches, evening lectures, afternoon tea parties, garden tours, concerts and more – resulted in the opening of Chestnut House in 2012, with the two ‘Homes from Home’ having now supported almost 11,000 families with children being cared for at those Cambridge hospitals.
+The Committee which regularly hosts celebrity lunches, evening lectures, afternoon tea parties, garden tours, concerts and more have now helped us to support almost 11,000 families with children being cared for at those Cambridge hospitals.

 Michael Crawford was on hand to present Patsy Glazebook and the Cambridge Fundraising Committee with their richly deserved Special Recognition Award, the final prize of The Sick Children’s Trust’s 40th Anniversary Awards Evening held at the iconic Lloyds Building in the City of London on Thursday (22 September).